bluecolab/Games/README.md

 ## Deployment
 To build the web-build for the react-kiosk we use a WebGL Build.
 1. First setup Unity to be able to make WebGL Builds.
-See here: https://www.youtube.com/watch?v=X8Njwk4IRo0.
+See here: https://www.youtube.com/watch?v=X8Njwk4IRo0 as an example.
 2. Click on File > Build Settings > WebGL
 3. Make sure your settings are as follows:
 <img src="./image.png" />